-Thanksgiving began as a day of giving thanks for the blessing of the harvest and the preceding year.
+Thanksgiving began in the early 17th century.
+It is a day devoted to giving thanks for the blessing of the harvest and the preceding year.

-However, prayers and ceremonies as a public religious demonstration of piety were not appropriate for a government type of holiday in a country based in part on the separation of church and state – the US.
+However, prayers and ceremonies as a public religious demonstration of piety had a hard time becoming a national holiday in a country based in part on the separation of church and state – that is the US.
 As such, Thomas Jefferson believed that it shouldn’t be a national holiday.
-Therefore, the celebration date was different from state to state.
+And so, the celebration date was different from state to state.

-Nationalisation of the holiday didn’t come until A. Lincoln’s era, in 1863.
+The nationalization of the holiday didn’t come until A. Lincoln’s era, in 1863.
 Influenced by the 40-year campaigning of author Sarah Josepha Hale, President Lincoln made a proclamation marking Thursday, November 26, 1863, as Thanksgiving.
 He called upon his countrymen to “set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise”.
-In practice, due to the ongoing civil war, the nationalisation was completed in the 1870’s.
+In practice, due to the ongoing civil war, the nationalization was completed in the 1870s.

-Our Black Friday history continues two centuries later in 1939, on the tale-end the of Great Depression, President F.D Roosevelt tried to change that day.
-Roosevelt was looking for ways to boost the economy.
-Extending the holiday shopping period, creating more chances for shopping by one week could help.
+Our Black Friday history continues two centuries later, in 1939, on the tale-end the of Great Depression.
+It was when President F.D Roosevelt tried to change that day.
+Roosevelt was looking for ways to boost the economy by extending the holiday shopping period, creating more chances for shopping by one week, etc.